 Non conformity is intimidated with all means available; because conformity in speech brings conformity in thought.
 Hysteria on the "social networks" became a powerful means of oppression.

 Whenever you try to affirm your right to take part in the definition of words some people will shame you or laugh you out of town for “not being in”, for speaking improperly, in ignorance of correct meaning, convince you that you are confused, accuse you of a choice of misdeeds like lack of education, lack of respect, madness, falsity or blasphemy.

 If you are not prudent and diplomatic the well speakers will banish you from academia or stone you symbolically in the marketplace since in our part of the world they cannot simply burn you or behead you as in the good old times.

-Most of the time, you will simply be educated and trained into normality.
+You ou will simply be educated and trained back into normality.
 If you insist, you will be ignored, with the condescending smile of the one who knows better.

 I gather that it is wise to be very prudent in affirming and practising what I write here; do what I do but do not speak as I do.